Foil Stamping, Embossing, and Textures: Enhancing Your Book Cover Design

 Gloss Lamination

-Gloss is one of the most common types of lamination, and it is responsible for the shiny sheen many book covers acquire.
-If you want your cover to be silky and polished, gloss is the way to go.
-If you’re worried about scratches, gloss can often withstand them more easily than matte, though a cover’s condition will largely depend on the care of its owner.
+Gloss is one of the most common types of lamination and is responsible for the shiny sheen found on many book covers.
+If you want your cover to appear polished and silky, gloss is the way to go.
+Gloss lamination also tends to be more resistant to surface scratches than matte, though a cover’s overall condition will largely depend on how carefully it is handled.

 Spot UV Coating